2024 we found it wet, slugs galore and things were slow! 2025 Hot! Hot! Hot! and rain scarce.

-Things are a little better and we are managing best as we can.
+Things are a Little better and we are managing best as we can health wise.

-We find you need a minimum of 16c overnight temperature for most seeds to germinate still and take indoors.
+We find you need a minimum of 16c overnight temperature for most seeds to germinate still and take indoors to start germination.

 December - January.
 Time to sow chillies, peppers and onion seeds (*Boxing Day) in modules.
 If you have not sown Boxing day like us give it a go and multi sow someonion seeds.